dani-santos-code/linux_server_config/README.md

 `sudo nano .ssh/authorized_keys`

 - Added public key (`graderAccess.pub`) to authorized keys file on the Server

 - You can now log in as `grader` by running:
 ` ssh grader@18.184.67.11 -p 2200 -i ~/.ssh/graderAccess`
-And entering passphrase provided in the Notes: `grader1453`
+(The key and the passphrase are in the provided "Notes to Reviewer")

 Notice: - You might have to run `chmod 400 graderAccess` in order to make it secure, since Amazon Lighsail might raise the following error message:  WARNING: UNPROTECTED PRIVATE KEY FILE!